Shell-Chain Post-Quantum Cryptography Guide

 While large-scale quantum computers don't exist yet, the threat is real:

-Shell-chain eliminates this risk by using NIST-standardized lattice-based and hash-based signature schemes from day one.
+Shell-chain eliminates this risk by using NIST-standardized lattice-based and hash-based signature schemes before Q-Day — no migration, no emergency hard fork needed.

 Shell-chain's default signature algorithm.
 Based on the hardness of lattice problems (Module-LWE and Module-SIS), Dilithium3 provides NIST Level 3 security (128-bit post-quantum security, comparable to AES-192).

-Used for high-performance internal operations where Ethereum compatibility is not required.
+Used for Shell account address derivation and other high-performance internal operations where Ethereum compatibility is not required.

 Used in the keystore for password-based key derivation: